julianxhokaxhiu/delirinotturni-wp-theme/README.md

  4. Enjoy

 ## LICENSE ##
-This is currently licensed as GPLv3 (see attached LICENSE file also)
+This is currently licensed as MIT (see attached LICENSE file also)